jomartin-999/spring-boot-for-vmware-gemfire/docs/gemfire-properties.md

-If both `spring.data.gemfire.*` properties and the matching VMware GemFire properties are declared in Spring Boot `application.properties`, the SDG properties take precedence.
+If both `spring.data.gemfire.*` properties and the matching [vmware-gemfire-name] properties are declared in Spring Boot `application.properties`, the [spring-data-gemfire-name] properties take precedence.